Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: The topos of phase separated parametricity structures

 Working synthetically, we may use the modalities $\MSynL,\MSynR$ in the internal language of $\Sh{\XTop}$ to isolate the (left, right) syntactic parts of a parametricity structure --- or to \emph{construct} parametricity structures that are degenerate everywhere except for in their (left, right) syntactic parts.
 The modality $\MSyn$ isolates the left and right parts of the syntax together, and its \emph{closed complement} $\MSem$ is used to trivialize the syntactic parts and isolate the semantic part: in particular, we have $\MSyn{\MSem{X}} = \ObjTerm{}$.
 The closed complement to an open modality is not in general open, but it is always a \emph{lex idempotent modality} in the sense of \citet{rijke-shulman-spitters:2017}.

 The parametricity structure of phase separation is also expressed as an open modality.
-Recalling that we already have an open $\StOpn : \Opn{2\cdot\PrTop{\ThCat}}$ that isolates the static part of the syntax, we note that we also have an analogous open $\brc{\PtO}:\Opn{\SP}$ of the Sierpi\'nski topos corresponding to the open point $\PtO\in\SP$; by intersection, we may therefore define an open of $\XTop$ to isolate the static part of a general parametricity structure all at once: $ \StOpn := \OpEmb_*\StOpn \land \ClEmb_*\brc{\PtO} $.
+Recalling that we already have an open $\StOpn \in \Opn{2\cdot\PrTop{\ThCat}}$ that isolates the static part of (each copy of) the syntax, we note that we have an analogous open $\brc{\PtO}\in\Opn{\SP}$ of the Sierpi\'nski topos that spans the open point $\PtO\in\SP$; by intersection, we may therefore define an open of $\XTop$ to isolate the static part of a general parametricity structure all at once: $ \StOpn := \OpEmb_*\StOpn \land \ClEmb_*\brc{\PtO} $.